WeiXinFam/Cip.w/README.md

 I'm welcome to any ideas on how to improve this app.
 Even better if you got some idea on interesting encoding and want me to include.

-List of Cipher:
+List of Cip:
 :key:Vigenere Code
 :key:Morse Code
 :key:Caesar Cypher
-:key:Rail Fence Cipher
+:key:Rail Fence Cip
 :key:ROT
 :key:Combination
 :key:Reflect